Ayoush/commit-history-modifier/README.md

 # cOMmIT-HiStorY-ModIFIer
-TEStinG SomE SuB PRoCeSs FoR MOdIFyiNg coMmIT HIsTORY
+TEStinG SomE SuB PRoCeSs FoR MOdIFyiNg cOMmIT HIsTORY